steadramon/ESPGeiger/docs/outputs/integrations.md

 ### Label model

-Operational metrics carry only `chipid` (the stable, deterministic device MAC).
+Operational metrics carry only `chipid` - a stable device ID that never changes.
 Friendly name, model and firmware version live in the separate `device_info` metric.
 This means:

 * Renaming a device in the portal does **not** fork its historical time series.
 * Dashboard joins use `on(chipid) group_left(name)` to bring in the friendly name.